Well, we're finally at the last chapter. I just wanna say thanks for reading this story. I hope you guys have enjoyed it.

 "Oh, no need to thank me.
 I hardly did anything."
 Then she turned towards the doorway.
 "Isn't that right?"

-"How are you feeling?" she asked, smiling warmly at me, and her eyes carried this friendly glimmer that expressed a sincere willingness to forget our past and move forward.
+"How are you feeling?" she asked, smiling warmly at me.
+Her eyes carried this friendly glimmer that expressed a sincere willingness to forget our past and move forward.

 Surprised by her compassion, I felt my cheeks begin to flush.
 "F-Fine!
 I feel fine, thank you."